-Second, if you are unable to pay for equipment, UDLC offer's scholarship opportunities to cover not only league fees, but equipment loans as well.
-The equipment is not to keep and should be returned at the conclusion of the season.
+Second, if you are unable to pay for equipment, UDLC offers scholarship opportunities to cover not only league fees but equipment loans as well.
+The equipment is not to be kept and should be returned at the conclusion of the season.

 We do not want the cost of this support to prevent your son from participating.
 We will provide loaner equipment for an entire season.
 Please reach out to us.

-After that, you are responsible for getting your son a mouth guard (also sold at Lacrosse Unlimited or Dicks) and a protective cup.
+After that, you are responsible for getting your son a mouthguard and a protective cup.
 Ask for their STARTER KITS.
 They have a variety of offerings and if you purchase a la carte, prices will seem to have no limit!